d-smith/notes/monitorama2019/day1.md

 When to do a pm

-* something borke you and your ustomers are about -now you know more abouit user behavior
+* something broke you and your customers - now you know more about user behavior
-* something that you expected to work - system cannot handle redl world use case
+* something that you expected to work - system cannot handle real world use case

 PM pinpoints where you need attention

 Outage is an actual case study of how your system responds in the real world

---> Outage demonostrates what needs to change.
+--> Outage demonstrates what needs to change.
 PM provides the specifics for the change

 impact assessment

 * user focused
-* hard numbers - cost of outagei nterms of failed requests, txns that did not complete, what teh cose of the outage was
+* hard numbers - cost of outage in terms of failed requests, txns that did not complete, what the cost of the outage was

-Repair item categories = detection, mitigation, fixing
+Repair item categories - detection, mitigation, fixing

 SRE focus on mitigation and detection
 Devs focus on fixes